 Japan is a very different, very rapidly changing nation—especially in terms of its food.
-Even sushi in its original form used to be very different from what it is today.
+Even sushi in its original form used to be quite different from what it is today.

-Put out of your minds several preconceived notions about what Japanese cuisine is.
+Put out of your mind any preconceived notions about what Japanese cuisine is.
 Don’t think about a Japanese steakhouse at all—beef was only introduced in the last two centuries or so.

 Even tempura, a popular dish, has its origin from a Portuguese word.
 It refers to the time or rather quatuor tempora or ember days, which was a religious fast when the people couldn’t eat meat, so they consumed fish.
 Typically, the Portuguese would fry their fish in batter.

-The Portuguese introduced it in the 16th century, and tempora remained even long after they were kicked out, along with a whole slew of other foods introduced by the Portuguese: kasutera, which is a Castilla, a kind of yellow sponge cake from Spain (Castile); or konpeito, which are confections (candies); karumera, or caramels.
+The Portuguese introduced the method in the 16th century, and tempura remained long after they were kicked out, along with a whole slew of other foods introduced by the Portuguese: kasutera, which is a Castilla, a kind of yellow sponge cake from Spain (Castile); or konpeito, which are confections (candies); karumera, or caramels.

 Even soy sauce was only introduced in the last century or so.
 It is a Chinese invention that the Japanese seem to have perfected, but it is one example of the many things that were brought over in the past few hundred years.

 Sapporo is a great beer, but it is influenced by German people.
 Influences also go both ways.
 You may be surprised to learn the Japanese are now the nation on earth with the highest per capita consumption of mayonnaise.
 Japan’s culture is a very different, very rapidly changing place today, especially in terms of food.

 The most important of these is rice, which only arrived in Japan at the end of the Neolithic Period, about 2,400 years ago with immigrants that came from the mainland.